Considering entering a contract race?

 As with all conveyancing transactions, however, there's no guarantee that your buyer will proceed; at the very least until contracts have been exchanged which carries with it the sanction of the 10% deposit loss on the buyer.

-In terms of contract race obligations, your property lawyer draws up a contract pack for each interested buying party and everyone one of them is informed that they're in a race in which they have to agree whether or not they wish to participate in.
+In terms of contract race obligations, your property lawyer draws up a contract pack for each interested buying party and every one of them is informed that they're in a race in which they have to agree whether or not they wish to participate in.

-Did you Know
+Did you know?

-It’s not a requirement that all contracts are the same, and each buyer will only see their own contract and any special conditions.
+It’s not a requirement that all contracts are the same, and each buyer will only see their contract and any special conditions.

 As a general rule, the first party which exchanges contracts gets to secure the property.